Elizabeth Pérez: Early life

 Elizabeth Pérez moved from Cuba to Venezuela with her parents at an early age.
 She was born in Sagua La Grande, Las Villas, Cuba but grew up in Maracay, Aragua State.
 She attended the Universidad Bicentenaria de Aragua and graduated as a Systems Engineer.
-In 2000 Pérez studied English at Boston University in Massachusetts.
-In 2002 she was awarded a scholarship granted by the Puerto Rican Newspaper “El Nuevo Día” and enrolled at Florida International University.
+In 2000, Pérez moved to the United States to study at Boston University.
+She was awarded a scholarship granted by the Puerto Rican Newspaper "El Nuevo Día" and enrolled at Florida International University.
 While at FIU, Pérez interned with El Nuevo Herald where she wrote and published several articles on different topics.
-Pérez also interned with Telemundo where she produced and anchored an entertainment segment for Telemundo Internacional.
-Before graduating from FIU, Pérez was hired by Telemundo as an entertainment anchor for several shows of the station.
+Pérez also interned with Telemundo, where she produced and anchored an entertainment segment for Telemundo Internacional.
+Before graduating from FIU, Pérez began working for Telemundo as an entertainment anchor for several of the station's shows.
 She holds a master's degree in Mass Communications from Florida International University.